Skip to main content

 Reporting suspected impaired practice or narcotic diversion in the workplace

-Case study about duty to report
+Case study about a nurse’s duty to report unsafe practice

+Health care is demanding work, in which impairment could result in direct and significant risk of injury to clients.
 If you have concerns that a colleague is impaired at work, you have legal and ethical reporting responsibilities.
-Early recognition, reporting and intervention are crucial for client safety and helping colleagues recover.
+Early recognition, reporting, and intervention are crucial for client safety and helping colleagues recover.

 A nurse, practice concerns, and risks for clients